vd Brink Home Automations

 To use the functionality to show a day- and week planning, integrated in HA, you need to create first a meal plan.

-In the side menu choose for the Meal planner option, use the top Edit menu item to start editing the planning.
+In the side menu, choose the Meal planner option and use the top Edit menu item to start editing the planning.
 Use the + icon to select a meal for each day.

 Create week plan